MarkNenadov/k-bird/README.md

-eBird scrapper tools written in Kotlin.
+eBird data tools written in Kotlin.
+Includes tools to deal with EBD (Basic Dataset) as well as some scraper tools.

-fetch-recent-county-checklists.kt
+scrape-recent-county-checklists.kt
 * outputs recent checklists for a county in JSON format.

-fetch-recent-hotspot-checklists.kt
+scrape-recent-hotspot-checklists.kt
 * outputs recent checklists for a hotspot in JSON format.

-fetch-hotspots
+scrape-hotspots
 * outputs top hotspots for a county in json format

 (At this point, this is just my first "let's play with Kotlin" project.)